 If you’re overweight, slimming down will make a big difference in your OA.
 Weight loss greatly lowers the stress on your joints, especially in the knees and hips.
 It also relieves pain and helps your joints work better.
 Losing at least 10% of your body weight (20 pounds in a 200-pound person) can cut your pain in half.

 Walking aids, such as canes, and knee braces also help, especially if your knee is out of alignment.
 Splints can help with OA of the thumb.
 Ask your doctor or physical therapist about any other devices that may help.

 Over-the-Counter (OTC) Pain Medications

-Pain relief drugs you can buy at the pharmacy, like acetaminophen (such as Tylenol) and NSAIDs (such as Advil or Motrin), are usually easy to get and don’t cost a lot.
+Pain relief drugs you can buy at the pharmacy, like acetaminophen (such as Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs, such as Advil or Motrin), are usually easy to get and don’t cost a lot.

-Acetaminophen can ease mild and moderate arthritis pain.
+Acetaminophen can ease mild arthritis pain.
 But you have to take it carefully.
 Many other types of medications also have acetaminophen, so it’s easy to take too much without realizing it.
 Make sure you don’t take more than 3,000 milligrams per day.
 Too much acetaminophen can cause liver damage.
 People with liver disease and people who drink more than three alcoholic drinks a day may not be able to take acetaminophen.